hyperledger/iroha-2-docs/src/guide/rust.md

 For technical reasons, this would (_for now_) create a completely useless asset.
 In order to mint, one must already have an asset definition in the blockchain.
 A non-mintable asset definition, however cannot be minted by definition.

-This means that no matter how hard the _late_bunny_ tries, the time that he has is the time that was given to him at genesis.
-And since we haven’t defined any time in the domain _looking_glass at_ genesis and defined time in a non-mintable fashion afterwards, the _late_bunny_ is doomed to always be late.
+This means that no matter how hard the _white_rabbit_ tries, the time that he has is the time that was given to him at genesis.
+And since we haven’t defined any time in the domain _looking_glass at_ genesis and defined time in a non-mintable fashion afterwards, the _white_rabbit_ is doomed to always be late.

 Roses, by contrast are already registered in the network during the genesis, and belong to _alice@wonderland, so_ we can mint them without much trouble.
 Let's prepare some data: